 Dynamically build certificate paths using either information held within certificates (e.g. AIA cert issuer field) or from pre-configured LDAP repositories.
 Receiving intermediate certificates within request message as well as pre-registered on server is also supported.
 Each SCVP profile defines which of these options to use.
 ADSS SCVP Server has been subjected to independent evaluation and certification against the latest NIST Path Discovery test suite.

-Ascertia provide an SCVP service which complies with IETF RFC 5055 and RFC 3379 for delegated path discovery (DPD) and delegated path validation (DPV) of digital certificates.
-In this demo you can verify any X.509 Certificate.
+Ascertia provides a SCVP service which complies with IETF RFC 5055 and RFC 3379 for delegated path discovery (DPD) and delegated path validation (DPV) of digital certificates.
+In this demo you can verify any X.509 certificate.
 The free service is configured with a list of Certificate Authorities (CAs).